ZafrullahId/simple_shell/README.md

-This is the redme file for this project pair project
+This is the readme file for a team project
+0x16.
+C - Simple Shell